ch3m4SK/Media-server/README.md

-This in a full automatic mediaserver
+This is a full automatic mediaserver